MaterializeInc/materialize/doc/developer/design/20230512_mir_cost_model.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

 Which loads should we test on?
-No cost model is perfect, but more testing with better/more realistic loads will give us a
+No cost model is perfect, but more testing with better/more realistic loads will give us some confidence that our model will help us make good decisions.

 Should the cost model work on `MirRelationExpression` or `LirRelationExpression`?
 Join planning happens at the MIR level, and join planning is a natural first client of the cost model.